Discovering Communication Pattern Shifts in Large-Scale Labeled Networks using Encoder Embedding and Vertex Dynamics: Method

-\item \textbf{Output}: The temporal encoder embedding $\{\mathbf{Z}_{t} \in \mathbb{R}^{n \times K}, t=1,\ldots,T\}$. \end{itemize} Each vertex in the network has an embedding represented by $\mathbf{Z}_{t}(i, \cdot)$, where the $k$-th dimension $\mathbf{Z}_{t}(i, k)$ corresponds to the average connectivity of vertex $i$ to community $k$.
-The embedding dimension is fixed at $K$, which is the number of communities in the data.
 The normalization step creates a weighted-averaged representation of edge connectivity.
 Unlike other methods, aligning embedding across time is unnecessary as our approach estimates the average connectivity directly and is non-random, which means that the exact same graph will always yield the exact same embedding.

-The name temporal encoder embedding reflects the fact that the method is tailored for time-series graphs and involves the use of one-hot encoding in step 2 \cite{GEE1}.
+The name temporal encoder embedding reflects the fact that the method is tailored for time-series graphs and involves the use of one-hot encoding in step 2.
 An alternative perspective to view this approach is that it performs a deterministic graph convolution on the one-hot labels.
 Recent research has shown that incorporating label structure into graph learning can enhance the learning performance \cite{huang2021combining, wang2022combining}.